Tennessee Nursing Colleges, Degrees & Licenses

 Cumberland University

 Cumberland University offers a master of science in nursing (MSN) program with two concentration options.
 Those options are nurse educator and nurse executive leadership and administration.
-The MSN program offers an evidence-based curriculum designed to fulfill its mission of training nursing professionals to effectively work in various educational and leadership roles in the ever changing healthcare industry.
+The MSN program offers an evidence-based curriculum designed to fulfill its mission of training nursing professionals to work effectively in various educational and leadership roles in the ever-changing healthcare industry.

 • Location: Lebanon, TN